pugpe/meetup-cookbook/files/english/README.md

 ## Contribution
   Contributions to this repository are welcome.
 If you liked something of any PUG meetup and would like to give **feedbacks** or **propose changes**, open an Issue or create a Pull Request.

-  We would love your help on this journey <3
+  We would love your help on this journey :heart:

 ## Code of conduct